-Black Friday is one of the busiest shopping days of the year for both consumers and retailers.
-This year, stores like Best Buy are opening earlier than ever at 5 p.m. on Thanksgiving evening.
-The push towards earlier store hours has been joined by retailers like Kmart, Sears, J.C.
-Penny and Macy’s.
+Black Friday is one of the year’s busiest shopping days for consumers and retailers.
+Some stores are opening earlier than ever, at 5 p.m. on Thanksgiving evening.
+The push towards earlier store hours applies to retailers like Kmart, Sears, JCPenney, and Macy’s.
 Target announced that it will offer holiday shopping deals as early as the Wednesday before Thanksgiving this year.

 - Proper attire.
 Dress comfortably and anticipate cooler temperatures.
 It is a good idea to wear layers and comfortable shores.
 Stay hydrated and consider leaving small children at home in the care of a trusted family member.

 - Enter with caution.
 Every year, at least one crazed shopper makes the news for mobbing the entrance doors as soon as a big retailer opens its doors.
 Be safe and courteous to employees and other shoppers when entering the store.

 - Check-out Etiquette.
 Wait politely during check-out.
 Do not hold spaces in line for other shoppers, and never push up against those in front of you.